itzsrv/itzsrv-weblog-prod/content/posts/java-memory-model/index.md

 This is the place where objects live.
 Prior to Java 8, we have Permanent Generation also as part of Heap.
 But Java 8 onwards, this has been replaced with a non-heap memory named as MetaSpace.
 After Java 8, Heap Space is divided into below two parts:

 - #### Young Generation
 The Young Generation is the place where all the new objects are created.
 When this young generation is filled, garbage collection is performed.
 This garbage collection is called Minor GC.
 Young Generation is divided into three parts – **Eden and two Survivor(S1, S2) Memory Spaces**.

-  - Most of the newly created objects are located in the Eden memory space.
+All newly created objects are located in the Eden memory space.
-  - When Eden space is filled with objects, Minor GC is performed and all the survivor objects are moved to one of the survivor spaces.
-  - Minor GC also checks the survivor objects and move them to the other survivor space.
-So at a time, one of the survivor space is always empty.

 - #### Old Generation
 Objects that are survived after many cycles of GC, are moved to the Old Generation memory space, also known as **Tenured Space**.
-Usually, it’s done by setting a threshold for the age of the young generation objects before they become eligible to be promoted to Old generation.
+Usually, it’s done by setting a threshold (-XX:MaxTenuringThreshold) for the age of the young generation objects before they become eligible to be promoted to Old generation.

+>
 Followings are some JVM memory configurations when running resource-intensive Java programs.
->
-- -Xms`value` - minimum or initial Heap size
+- -Xms`value` - Sets the minimum or initial Heap size
-- -Xmx`value` - maximum Heap size
+- -Xmx`value` - Sets the maximum Heap size (def: 256m) The -Xmx option is equivalent to -XX:MaxHeapSize.
-- -Xmn`value` - size of Young Generation, rest of the space goes for Old Generation.
+- -Xmn`value` - Sets the initial and maximum size (in bytes) of the heap for the young generation, rest of the space goes for old generation.
+Instead of the -Xmn option to set both the initial and maximum size of the heap for the young generation, you can use -XX:NewSize to set the initial size and -XX:MaxNewSize to set the maximum size.
-- -XX:NewSize=`size` - new generation heap size
+- -XX:NewSize=`size` - Sets the new generation heap size
-- -XX:MaxNewSizeSetting - maximum New generation heap size
+- -XX:MaxNewSize=`size` - Sets the maximum new generation heap size
-- -XX:MaxPermGenSetting - maximum size of Permanent generation
+- -XX:PermSize=`size` - Sets the space (in bytes) allocated to the permanent generation
+- -XX:MaxPermSize=`size` - Sets the maximum permgen space size (in bytes).
+This option was deprecated in JDK 8, and superseded by the -XX:MaxMetaspaceSize option.
-- -XX:SurvivorRatioSetting - new heap size ratios (e.g. if Young Gen size is 10m and memory switch is –XX:SurvivorRatio=2, then 5m will be reserved for Eden space and 2.5m each for both Survivor spaces, default value = 8)
+- -XX:SurvivorRatio=`value` - Sets new heap size ratios (e.g. if Young Gen size is 10m and memory switch is –XX:SurvivorRatio=2, then 5m will be reserved for Eden space and 2.5m each for both Survivor spaces, def: 8)
-- -XX:NewRatio - providing ratio of Old/New Gen sizes (default value = 2)
+- -XX:NewRatio=`value` - Sets ratio of Old/New Gen sizes (def: 2, means 2/3 of memory for Old, 1/3 for Young)
+- -XX:MaxTenuringThreshold=`value` - Sets GC threshold for promoting to Old Generation.
+The largest value is 15.
+The default value is 15 for the parallel (throughput) collector, and 6 for the CMS collector.

 #### Non Heap Memory